By Gene And Katie Hamilton

 Professionals who install wallpaper are listed as "paper hangers" in the Yellow Pages, even though what they're really hanging is a wallcovering.
 To find a paper hanger ask a friend or neighbor for a referral or ask about installers at the wallpaper store where you're shopping.
-To find a paper hanger online type "paper hanger in (your town)" in the search box of any search engine.
+To find a paper hanger online type "paper hanger in (your town)" in the search box of any search engine and you'll be given a choice of several contractor referral services.
 Plan to spend $25 to $40, the national average hourly rate for a paper hanger.

 If you're working with an interior designer or general contractor and wallpapering is part of a large scale remodeling and decorating project, the designer or contractor will subcontract the work to a paper hanger and bill you for the labor and the wallcoverings you've chosen.